Super RTL: Super RTL

-Program contents' changes, and post-Disney era
+Program contents' changes, and post-Disney era (2014-present)

 With the announcement of the launch of a free-to-air German version of Disney Channel causing a loss of Disney programming, Super RTL signed volume deals in October 2013 with Warner Bros.
 Worldwide Television Distribution and Sony Pictures Television for a slate of animated features and DreamWorks Animation (DWA) for 1,200 hours of programming until 2020.
 The DWA deal included shows from the Classic Media library.
 The channel also acquired programming to expand its views in the evenings with more adult TV shows to debut in its fall 2014 schedule: ABC Family's Pretty Little Liars, ABC's Once Upon a Time and Scandal and Syfy's Lost Girl supernatural series.
 As of 1 January 2014, Disney programming left the channel, because the broadcast version of Disney Channel launched on 17 January.
 However, Disney continued to hold its stake in the station.

 RTL Disney TV LP launched its Kividoo subscription video-on-demand (SVOD) services on 28 April 2015.
 In February 2016, RTL Disney Television LP received approval for a second channel from the anti-media concentration commission KEK. granted the 10-year license to the company.
 On 15 March, RTL Disney TV announced that the second channel's name as "Toggo plus" after receiving the broadcast license from media authorities' licensing and supervision commission ZAK.
 Toggo Plus was planned to launch on 4 June 2016.
 Super RTL continued to expand its Toggo brand with plans to launch Toggo Radio channel, the first German children and family friendly channel, at the end of May 2020.

+Sale of Disney stake and rebranding of Primetime block to RTL Super (2021-present)

-On March 3, 2021, the RTL Group announced they had fully acquired Disney's stake in the station and the limited partnership, putting Super RTL under its full control for the first time.
-A rename to Toggo is on the cards.
+On March 3, 2021, the RTL Group announced it had fully acquired Disney's stake in RTL Disney Fernsehen GmbH & Co.
+KG, putting Super RTL under its full control for the first time.

+At the end of July 2023, it was announced that Super RTL would be renamed to "RTL Super" in the middle of August 2023.
+However, it was later confirmed that only Super RTL Primetime would rebrand under the name, and that the existing Super RTL channel wouldn't be affected.

+In October 2024, it was announced that the Toggolino brand would cease to exist, with all children's programming being branded under the singular "Toggo" name.

+Scrapped merger with Nickelodeon Germany (2024)

+On April 24, 2024, Super RTL entered into a new major partnership with Paramount Global to secure a new free-to-air broadcast deal for Nickelodeon programming in Germany, and to fully acquire Nickelodeon Germany and replace it with a standalone Toggo branded network, subject to approval.
+On 18 September, it was announced that the German Federal Cartel Office (FCO) had blocked the Nickelodeon channel deal.